 To Skip the Sacred Way and go straight to the Tombs

-You can go to Ming Tombs Station (十三陵景区) on the Changping Line and take a taxi from the subway station also.
-Some people have reported lots of touts working here quoting high prices and even takin people to showrooms.
-You may be better to get off at the prior station being Changping 昌平 and get a real taxi as it’s on a main road.
+Alternatively, you can go to Ming Tombs Station (十三陵景区) on the Changping Line and take a taxi from the subway station.
+Some people have reported lots of touts working here quoting high prices and even taking people to showrooms.
+You may be better to get off at the prior station being Changping (昌平) and get a real taxi as it’s on a main road.

 For example, the taxi fare from the subway station to the Great Palace Gate should be around 25 RMB.
 From the subway station to the Changling Tomb in a taxi should be around 35 RMB.
 Here are the Chinese names for the driver.

 Sacred Way – 明十三陵·神路